solana-labs/solana/book/src/stake-delegation-and-rewards.md

 ### StakeState

-A StakeState takes one of two forms, StakeState::Delegate and StakeState::MiningPool.
+A StakeState takes one of three forms, StakeState::Uninitialized, StakeState::Stake and StakeState::RewardsPool.

-### StakeState::Delegate
+### StakeState::Stake

-StakeState is the current delegation preference of the **staker**.
-StakeState contains the following state information:
+StakeState::Stake is the current delegation preference of the **staker** and contains the following state information:

-* Account::lamports - The staked lamports.
+* Account::lamports - The lamports available for staking.

+* `stake` - the staked amount (subject to warm up and cool down) for generating rewards, always less than or equal to Account::lamports

 * `voter_pubkey` - The pubkey of the VoteState instance the lamports are delegated to.